theMIDAgroup/GUI-Meningioma/README.md

 The code is based on the following publications:

-*2022 I. Cama, V. Candiani, M. Piana and C. Campi, "A comprehensive tool for image segmentation and radiomics analysis of MR images", to be submitted.
+*2022 I. Cama, V. Candiani, M. Piana and C. Campi, "A comprehensive package for segmentation and radiomics analysis of Magnetic Resonance images", to be submitted.

 *2022 I. Cama, V. Candiani, L. Roccatagliata, P. Fiaschi, G. Rebella, M. Resaz, M. Piana and C. Campi, "Segmentation accuracy and the reliability of radiomics features", submitted.